SatelliteShorelines/SDS_Benchmark/README.md

 [![Join the chat at https://gitter.im/CoastSat/community](https://badges.gitter.im/spyder-ide/spyder.svg)](https://gitter.im/SatelliteShorelines_chat/community)

 This repository is a testbed for shoreline mapping algorithms using satellite imagery.
-It contains all benchmark datasets, input files, and codes to evaluate shoreline mapping algorithms.
+It contains all benchmark datasets, input files, evaluation codes and output results (under /evaluation).

 ## Background and Objectives